ronaldlamdev/space-tourism/README.md

 Space site for Frontend Mentor created using React, React Router Dom V6, and Tailwind CSS.

-***For some reason, when I open the site locally the crew images do not cause the crew page to scroll past the max height which is 100% of the viewport, but when I do open the site as a deployed project, the crew site is scrollable past max height.
-Please let me know how to fix this.***

 ###Things I've learned from creating this project

 -Improved React Router Dom skills